UniMath/agda-unimath/src/synthetic-homotopy-theory/zigzags-sequential-diagrams.lagda.md

            a₁
 ```

-We call this a _half-shift_ of the original zigzag, and it provides certain
+We call this a _half-shift_ of the original zigzag, and it provides a symmetry
-symmetry between the downward-going `f` maps and upward-going `g` maps.
-We
+between the downward-going `f` maps and upward-going `g` maps.
+We exploit this
-exploit this symmetry in the proceeding constructions by formulating the
+symmetry in the proceeding constructions by formulating the definitions and
-definitions and lemmas for the downwards directions, and then applying them to
+lemmas for the downwards directions, and then applying them to the half-shift of
-the half-shift of a zigzag to get the constructions for the upward direction.
+a zigzag to get the constructions for the upward direction.

 Repeating a half-shift twice gets us a shift of a zigzag.